busraakara/BGR-to-GRAY-Image-Convert/README.md

 Here, $`R`$, $`G`$, and $`B`$ represent the red, green, and blue color channels of the image.
 This formula gives more realistic grayscale images compared to other methods like averaging the RGB values.

+### !!!
+Luminosity is not the only method for converting BGR images to Grayscale.
+You will see, i added 1 more method in my code with different ratio.

 # How to Convert a BGR Image to Grayscale?
 In digital image processing, a common task is converting a color image (in BGR format) to grayscale.
 The BGR format is widely used in image processing libraries such as OpenCV, where the channels are ordered as Blue, Green, and Red.